 AirPods are equipped with proximity sensors that sense when you put them in your ears and take them out, which plays and pauses the audio source, respectively.
 If this isn't working for you as described, you might want to check that you have the feature enabled.

-Launch the Settings app on your iOS device and tap Bluetooth, then tap the circled "i" icon next to your AirPods in the list, and make sure the Automatic Ear Detection toggle is on.
+Launch the Settings app on your iOS device and tap the name of your connected AirPods, just under your Apple ID banner.
+(Alternatively, tap Bluetooth, then tap the circled "i" icon next to your AirPods in the list.)
+Make sure the Automatic Ear Detection toggle is on.

 AirPods Not Connecting to iPhone